grecoe/teals/README.md

     Python - Basic python introduction to types and control structures Advanced - Advanced Python Topics
+    Practice - Some deep dive practices
-    (There will be more to come as the year goes on.)
+    Questions - Where I answer questions from the class or Issues that were opened (There will be more to come as the year goes on.)